SEM 1 dynamics in Cities – connecting Working, Living and Learning

 London’s East – Near, Middle and Far

 As the capital city expands, so it is moving eastwards.
-The emerging character of London’s New East lends itself to a social ecosystem conception insofar as it appears to be developing different places, each with their own distinct characteristics.
-On close scrutiny, London’s East could be seen as at least three places – Near, Middle and Far - by virtue of their spatial relationship to the FinTech mono centre.
+The emerging character of London’s New East lends itself to a social ecosystem conception that, on close scrutiny, could be seen as at least three places – Near, Middle and Far - by virtue of their spatial relationship to the FinTech mono centre.

 Figure 5.
 London's East - Near, Middle and Far